Philip Haddon-Cave: Financial Secretary of Hong Kong

 He became the Financial Secretary of Hong Kong in 1971, succeeding Sir John Cowperthwaite.
 Contrast to his predecessor, he was known to be willing to discuss budgetary and monetary policies.
 He recognised a broader responsibility for the government in economy.
 He noted that the Hong Kong government's attitude to the economy "is frequently but inadequately described as laissez-faire."
 He preferred to describe its stance as one of the "positive non-interventionism" in his Budget Speech in 1980, in which the government should not "plan the allocation of resources available to the private sector and to frustrate the operation of market forces", the private sector should accept and bear the costs of its own mistake; and the government had certain specific obligations.
 First it recognised its budgetary and fiscal policies would affect the entire economy and that it had a responsibility to intervene in a limited fashion.
 Second the government should be prepared to exercise guidance and impose restraints on banking and securities.
 Third, it was responsible for establishing advisory bodies where private interest could be maximised and public interest secured.
 Fourth, the government should provide law and order, defence, preventative health measures, fire services, sanitation and a basic network of roads and drainage and fund the services of housing, education, medical and health services and social welfare.

-In 1972, the Hong Kong dollar slumped to the bottom of its band against the US dollar but Hong Kong did not have US dollar reserves to defend the rate.
-The government was forced to sell sterling for US dollars to then buy Hong Kong dollar to support the rate.
+In 1972, the Hong Kong dollar slumped to the bottom of its band against the US dollar, but Hong Kong did not have US dollar reserves to defend the rate.
+The government was forced to sell sterling for US dollars to then buy Hong Kong dollars to support the rate.
 In July 1973, the Hong Kong dollar was dragged down against sterling due to the continued devaluation of the US dollar as a result of the outflow of capital from Hong Kong.
 In August 1973, Governor Murray MacLehose and Haddon-Cave attempted to end the historic commitment to sterling reserves but the idea was rejected by London.
 The British government offered a unilateral agreement in return to guarantee sterling balances at a new slightly higher rate.
 In July 1974 the price of US$1 fell below HK$5.05 which force Haddon-Cave to announce the Hong Kong dollar to float free from its link to the US dollar on 27 November.
 However, the floating exchange caused the serious problem of inflation in the 1970s in an annual rate of 9.5%.
 He followed Cowperthwaite line to insist the colony did not need active monetary policies because of the economy's automatic adjustment mechanism although he later came close to admit that the era of automatic adjustment was over.